 Keys to Successful Co-Leadership

-Last fall, key leaders from the American Hospital Association (AHA), American Organization of Nurse Executives (AONE), and the American Association for Physician Leadership (AAPL) were joined by hospital and system chief medical officers and chief nursing officers from around the country with effective co-leadership leadership models to understand what made their leadership stand out from the crowd.
+In 2018, key leaders from the American Hospital Association (AHA), American Organization of Nurse Executives (AONE), now the American Organization for Nursing Leadership (AONL), and the American Association for Physician Leadership (AAPL) were joined by hospital and system chief medical officers and chief nursing officers from around the country with effective co-leadership leadership models to understand what made their leadership stand out from the crowd.
 Through a series of podcasts, AHA explored what it takes to develop an effective dyad partnership.
 Below are interviews with CMO/CNO dyads discussing how they have built successful partnerships in their organizations.

 Featuring Kathleen (Kathy) Sanford, DBA, RN, senior vice president and chief nursing officer, and Robert (Bob) Weil, MD, chief medical officer at Catholic Health Initiatives